 Strangely, DKW unearthed the Auto Union moniker for its 3=6 range, as well as another new car in 1958.
 The Auto Union 1000 SP was a pretty cool-looking coupé and roadster with all the contemporary trimmings – panoramic windshield and rear fins inclusive, often said to resemble a shrunken Ford Thunderbird.

 The two-stroke triple was bored to a full litre for 1958.
 The Sonderklasse was now called Auto Union 1000, and a fancier 50 PS (DIN) 1000S was available for an extra DM1000.
 The coupé lost its suicide doors, followed a year later by the grafting of a bubble windshield that looked incredibly odd on a car designed in the late ‘30s.
-It was clear that the F9’s styling cues were ageing less gracefully than the competition (such as the Beetle or the 2CV), but DKW was now under the spell of another automaker.
+It was clear that the F9’s styling cues were ageing less gracefully than the competition (such as the Beetle or the 2CV), but DKW were now under the spell of another automaker.

 That automaker was Daimler-Benz.
 Stuttgart had noticed DKW’s ailing health and taken it under its wing, so to speak.
 When they assumed full control of Auto Union in 1959, Mercedes-Benz figured that DKW’s small FWD models could be a great complement to their own car range.
 Alas, the engineering staff at Ingolstadt were so ensconced in their two-stroke ways that it proved impossible to get them to design a four-stroke, which Stuttgart knew was the solution to dwindling sales.
 By the early ‘60s, even the West German clientele was starting to view the two-stroke as passé.